cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-francesco-canovai/index.md

 CloudNativePG: he was in the room when/where the project started!
 The first commit with his name on it is the initial suite of end-to-end tests.

-One dream he has for the project is to rework the tests to use a configuration and avoid the GitHub Actions + Makefile + shell scripts + Ginkgo Frankenstein mix currently used.
+One dream he has for the project is to rework the tests so they are driven by a single unified configuration file, instead of the Frankenstein approach in current use entailing GH actions, Makefiles, shell scripts,...
 If only there were unlimited hours in the day!

 Francesco got into technology in the first place playing videogames (of the rpg and grand strategy genre).
 At 15 he was sure he wanted to study computer science, and in his early twenties he really wanted to teach maths.
-It's never too late to switch, I don't think the world is saturated for math teachers.
+It's never too late to switch, Francesco, I don't think the world is saturated for math teachers!

 Today what he's really interested in, is the human side of tech and open
 source: "It amazes me to see where things go when multiple people work in